-(a) The School Board shall annually accept applications on or before August 1, and staff may provide technical assistance to organizations and individuals submitting proposals.
-The School Board shall by a majority vote of the full Board, approve or deny a formal application no later than sixty (60) days after receiving the completed application to allow sufficient time for the governing board of a charter school organization to obtain fiscal, material, facility, students, staff and other resources for start up for the succeeding fall school term.
-However, a charter school may defer the opening of the school for up to two (2) years to provide time for adequate facility planning. during the submission period, following a public hearing to ensure community input.
+The School Board shall annually accept applications on or before February 1, and staff may provide technical assistance to organizations and individuals submitting proposals.
+Before approving or denying any application, the district shall allow the applicant, upon receipt of written notification, at least seven (7) calendar days to make technical or non-substantive corrections and clarifications.
+The School Board shall by a majority vote of the full Board, approve or deny a formal application no later than sixty (60) days after receiving the completed application to allow sufficient time for the governing board of a charter school organization to obtain fiscal, material, facility, students, staff and other resources for start up for\the succeeding fall school term.
+However, a charter school may defer the opening of the school for up to two (2) years to provide time for adequate facility planning.